 Summer and spring are warm; fall and winter can be cool.
 Layered clothing is advised.

 Come visit during Adobe Day, to enjoy the period music of the Ide Adobe Players and experience "hands-on" pioneer crafts and period activities at this historic ranch and ferry crossing.

-Cheer the competition at the Ide's Ferry Champion Horseshoe Pitchers Contest on the Second Saturday in October.
+Cheer the competition at the Ide's Ferry Champion Horseshoe Pitchers Contest.
 It represents a period-style 1850s contest, complete with authentic attire (provided).
 Only amateurs or backyarders may participate!
 The winner takes home a gold-filled pocket watch.

 The Pioneer Christmas Party is celebrated the third Saturday in December and emphasizes early holiday traditions of the north valley.